 Intermediate Chess Puzzles

 All chess players who want to improve their game are always on the lookout for winning chess strategies that can help them win more often.
-These chess tactics can be found in many different areas from intermediate chess puzzles like these to opening strategies to chess endgame strategy.
-They can all help to improve your chess tactics and playing ability.
+These tactics can be found in many different areas from intermediate puzzles like these to opening strategies to endgame strategy.
+They can all help to improve your tactics and playing ability.

 “I like to coax my opponents into attacking, to let them taste the joy of the initiative, so they may get carried away, become careless and sacrifice material.”
 Korchnoi